When Pogroms Returned to Eastern Europe

 The Mayor of Sloviansk, an odious pro-Russian politician Nelya Shtepa, arrived to the scene as soon as she could.
 She brought flowers to the militants, and through loudspeakers announced that they were the representatives of the “Donetsk People’s Militia.”
 In the next several days she worked with the militants, but on the 15th she was accused of being a spy for the Ukrainian nationalist group “Right Sector” and imprisoned in the basement of the SBU building.

 Girkin appointed a new mayor: an obscure petty criminal named Vyacheslav Ponomaryov.
-Though he was the mayor, he remained one of Girkin’s creatures, and followed his orders.
-Ponomaryov quickly gained media attention: he called on Vladimir Putin to send troops to Sloviansk, saying that Kyiv had been taking over by “Nazis and homosexuals.”
-At another conference, he implored the city’s residents to report on anyone who speaking Ukrainian, ostensibly to detect spies.
+Ponomaryov called on Vladimir Putin to send troops to Sloviansk, saying that Kyiv had been taking over by “Nazis and homosexuals”.
+At another conference, he implored the city’s residents to report on anyone whom they hear speaking Ukrainian, “to detect spies”.

-Girkin and Ponomaryov were involved in the kidnapping of Volodymyr Rybak, an actively pro-Ukrainian city councilor in the neighbouring city of Horlivka, which, like many other towns, was taken over by other armed groups in tandem with the capture of Sloviansk and utilizing the same strategy.
+Girkin and Ponomaryov were involved in the kidnapping of Volodymyr Rybak, an actively patriotic city councilor in the neighbouring city of Horlivka, which, like many other towns, was taken over by an armed group in tandem with the capture of Sloviansk and following the same plan.

-Rybak organized a pro-Ukrainian protest on the 16th and then, with a few followers, headed out to the City Council to speak with the mayor.
-On the steps to the City Council, an altercation developed between Rybak and a few activists accompanying him and the local supporters of the new regime.
-This is when the GRU officer Igor ‘Bes (Demon)’ Bezler called on one of his subordinates to go and deal with the issue.
-Rybak was apprehended by masked and camouflaged men and dragged into a vehicle, whick took off towards Sloviansk.
+A couple of days after the city’s capture, April 16th, Rybak gathered a pro-unity protest and afterwards headed out to the City Council with a few followers.
+He wanted to speak with the mayor.
+On the steps to the City Council, an altercation developed between Rybak and the activists accompanying him and the local supporters of the new order, headed by the GRU officer Igor “Bes (Imp)” Bezler.
+Bezler was informed and called on one of his subordinates to go and deal with the issue.
+Rybak was apprehended by masked and camouflaged men and dragged into a vehicle, which took off towards Sloviansk.
 There, Rybak was tortured and killed in the basement of the captured SBU building.

-Igor Girkin made a call to Ponomaryov complaining about the smell of Rybak’s rotting corpse, asking why the hell it was still there.
+A couple days later Igor Girkin called Ponomaryov, complaining about the smell of Rybak’s rotting corpse and asking how come it was still there.
 Ponomaryov told him that he was going to solve the problem once he dealt with a group of journalists whom his militants apprehended.
 The bodies of Rybak and two other murdered activists were thrown into a nearby river.
 We know all this due to intercepted phone calls, which were published by the SBU and which I translated below:

 Pavel, one of the witnesses, described how "They were armed and shooting into the air, the windows and doors, breaking into all the hiding spots.
 They shouted “give us your money, all the gold and drugs."
 They shot a family dog right then and there to demonstrate that they are serious."